Awelson/Blog/docs/Maths/Type Theory/part7.md

 - Judgemental equality is a stronger (meta-theoretic) notion of equality than typal equality.

-- How to use:
+- How to use/apply:
-    - A judgemental equality `a:=b` allows us to swap any instance of `a` into `b` (and vice versa) in any formula.
+    - A judgemental equality `a:=b` allows us the ability to swap any instance of `a` into `b` (and vice versa) in any formula.
-    - A term `p:a=b` of a typal equality can be made use of by applying the term elimination (J) rule.
+    - A term `p:a=b` of a typal equality is made use of by applying the term elimination (J) rule.

 See [here](https://math.stackexchange.com/questions/4014383/difference-between-propositional-and-judgmental-equality) for more info.

 ### Example 1

-To get a hang of this rule, let's use it to prove that equality is symmetric, i.e, given `a,b:A` and `p:a=b` the type `b=a` is inhabited as well.
+To get a hang of the J-rule, let's use it to prove that equality is symmetric, i.e, given `a,b:A` and `p:a=b` the type `b=a` is inhabited as well.

 Proving the above statement is equivalent to finding a term with type